zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic00.md

 ### Ordered description of steps to be taken to execute the test case

-1. If the domain name has more than one tailing dot, the test case fails.
+1. If the input domain name starts with a "." character or has two or more consecutive "." characters the test case fails.
-2. Remove any trailing dot from the input domain name.
+2. Remove any trailing "." character from the input domain name.
-3. If the domain name contains non-ASCII characters, try to convert it to an ASCII domain with the IDN rules.
+3. If the domain name contains non-ASCII characters, try to convert it to an ASCII domain, without a trailing "." character, with the IDN rules (see above).
 If the conversion fails, then this test case fails.
-4. If the domain name does not meet the requirement of an ASCII domain above, then this test case fails.
+4. If the domain name does not meet the requirement of permissible characters of an ASCII domain above, this test case fails.
 5. If the total length of the input is more than 253 octets, this test case fails.
 6. Separate the input by the dividing it into labels separated by the "." character.
-7. If any of the labels from step 3 is more than 63 octets, this test case fails.
+7. If any of the labels from step 6 has more than 63 octets, this test case fails.
-8. If any of the labels from step 3 is zero octets in length, this test case fails.

 ### Outcome(s)

-If the total length of the input is more than 253 octets or any label is longer than 63 octets, this test case fails.
+The outcome is PASS or FAIL.

 ### Special procedural requirements